Saint Thomas Christians: Involvement in politics

 With the institution in 1932 of a bicameral legislature in Travancore, four Saint Thomas Christians found a place in among the 24 seats of the lower house, but not comparable with other forward castes.
 The 1931 census recorded over 31 per cent of the population as being Christian, compared to around 4 per cent in 1820.
 Some restrictions were imposed on Saint Thomas Christian parishes to start new schools and later on the Diwan attempted to take over the schools owned by the community.
-There followed a period of fierce confrontation between the Diwan and Saint Thomas Christians—many leaders were arrested, prominent news papers were banned and large banks owned by the community members were liquidated.Donald Eugene Smith et al.- South Asian politics and religion, Princeton University Press, 1966, p.190 In 1937, general elections were held and Joint Political Congress played a significant role to attain much better representation for allied communities.
+There followed a period of fierce confrontation between the Diwan and Saint Thomas Christians—many leaders were arrested, prominent news papers were banned and large banks owned by the community members were liquidated.
+In 1937, general elections were held and Joint Political Congress played a significant role to attain much better representation for allied communities.
 T.M.
 Varghese was elected as the Deputy President of the Assembly where C. P. Ramaswami Iyer was the ex officio President.
 On the collapse of Joint Political Congress due to internal conflicts, Saint Thomas Christian leaders allied with Nairs in a common platform- Travancore State Congress where they fought together for responsible government and also to oust Iyer.
 Abraham Marthoma mobilised Syrian Christians against the divan's move not to unite with free India.
 In the three-member Cabinet of Travancore formed after the first general elections in 1948, Varghese was a Cabinet Minister.
 However the first Saint Thomas Christian to become a minister in the central government of India was Padma Vibhushan John Mathai, who served as India's first Railway Minister and subsequently as India's Finance Minister, taking office shortly after the presentation of India's first Budget, in 1948.